bayesways/bayes-sem/README.md

 * In `6.2.2` is the same as above except the data are simulated without adding the noise elements u.

+* In `6.2 LSAT_1` notebooks run the model with and without u's with 1 factor

+* In `6.2 LSAT_2` notebooks run the model with and without u's with 2 factors

+* `Results` notebook collects results for social stats talk.

 * `7.1 IRT_1_LSAT` We ran the model replacing the last 100 points with random coin flips and saw the change in u's.

 ## To Do